NinjaBearStudioTech/Documentation/Writerside/topics/combat/advanced_topics/cbt_motion_warping.md

 > Calling `ClearCombatWarpTarget` will also stop tracking the target, so you do not need to call both functions.
 {style="note"}

+## Modifying Warp Calculations
+The default Motion Warping component calculates warp **location** and **rotation** using the `CalculateWarpLocation` and `CalculateWarpRotation` functions.
+These can be overridden to modify or completely replace the default behavior.

+Additionally, you can fine-tune warp **adjustments** by customizing `ApplyMeleeOptimalDistance` and `ApplyWarpLocationScale`.

+### Melee Optimal Distance
+Some Combat Abilities define an **optimal distance** for execution.
+The Warp Component respects this by modifying the warp location only when the source is **farther** than the threshold.

+If the source is already within the optimal distance, the warp location remains unchanged.

+To alter this behavior, override the `ApplyMeleeOptimalDistance` function in either Blueprints or C++.

+### Warp Location Scale
+The default component includes a `WarpScale` property that scales the **delta** between the warp location and the avatar's current position.

+This can be especially useful for axis adjustments, such as **removing vertical offset (Z-axis)**, to ensure the character remains grounded when warping.

+To customize this logic, override the `ApplyWarpLocationScale` function in Blueprints or C++.

 ## Debug Mode
 To enable a visual representation of each warp target and calculation, enable **Debug Mode** in the component's **Details Panel**.